compsy/github-class/content.md

 - With a push you upload your commits to the git provider (in our case GitHub)
 - You have to push in order to share your commits with everyone.

+???
+Finally you push your local commits to a remote repository, to store them or to share them with the world.

 ---